A Short Auto-Biography on Eric Neel and His Journey to Success

 - Am I clearly casting the vision for our company?
 (Bible)

 - Am I out of the box with our staff?
-(As outlined in the book titled “Leadership & Self-Deception”)
+(Leadership and self-deception book)

 - Am I teaching our staff to lead and serve?

 - Am I getting to know the staff more intimately?
 (Knowing them, their spouse, their kids, etc.)